List of Lone Wolf media: Multiplayer gamebook

 A new version of the roleplaying game, Lone Wolf Multiplayer Game Book, was released in March 2010 by Mongoose Publishing.
 The rules for this new version are simpler and closer to the ones of the regular gamebook series.
 Numerous expansions were made available in the months after the original release.
 Other supplements were planned and announced by Mongoose Publishing but, on 27 February 2013, it was announced that the publisher had lost its licensing rights on these books.
-Cubicle 7 soon picked up the rights to make a Lone Wolf roleplaying game.
-According to Joe Dever, Cubicle 7 will republish the original Multiplayer Gamebook and its supplements, along with the ones that were announced by Mongoose, but with additional data and a completely revised set of rules.